On Air With AIB

 On Air With AIB is an Indian satire television program created by All India Bakchod on Star India's digital platform Hotstar.
 It aired between 2015 and 2018.
 It was modeled after The Daily Show, SNL, and Last Week Tonight.
 The first season was replayed on StarPlus and Star World on the weekends.
 Seasons two and three were Hotstar digital exclusives, and shorter segments were uploaded on the AIB YouTube channel.
 The show was produced by Only Much Louder, a Mumbai-based entertainment company and AIB's former management, and was cancelled in its third season due to two separate instances of lack of redressal of sexual misconduct complaints by employees against collaborators, by the group's co-founders Tanmay Bhat and Gursimranjeet Singh Khamba.
 The opening theme "Tragedy Mein Comedy" (finding comedy in tragedy), is written, and performed, by Mumbai-based MC and producer Naezy.
 The track is produced by the production duo StunnahSezBeatz.
 All studio episodes were shot in Mumbai.

 Production

-Pre Show
+Pre-show

 Prior to the show, AIB had established themselves as sketch comedy artists.
 Between 2012 and 2015, they uploaded numerous sketches—satirical, parody, spoof—and received popularity for It's Your Fault, a satirical take on Indian patriarchy.
 After facing public backlash for using insult comedy in their first large-scale production—a comedy central roast copy called AIB Knockout—the group did not upload anything on YouTube between 16 December 2014, and 11 April 2015.
 In order to regain goodwill, the first video they uploaded was a call to action sketch that urged viewers to fight for net neutrality in India.
 Around this time the group started hiring to begin per-production, and scripting, the show.